 - Relatively Low Redemption Values.
 This card’s rapid point-earning rate is partially offset by the relatively low value of individual Honors points.
 Though redemption values depend on many factors, including property quality, demand, and seasonality, it’s common for points to clock in well under $0.01 apiece when redeemed for award nights.
 That’s a much lower rate than some competing hotel loyalty programs, including Marriott Bonvoy.

 - Charges Penalty Interest.
 This card charges a high penalty interest rate.
 That’s problematic for cardholders who occasionally fall behind on payments, especially considering penalty interest can remain in effect indefinitely.

 At first glance, the Hilton Honors Ascend Card from American Express offers earning potential like almost no other hotel credit card: 12x points at Hilton properties, 6x points in three super common spending categories, and 3x points on everything else.
 If you’re able to consistently redeem at lower-tier Hilton properties, this card is very valuable indeed.

 However, it’s important to recognize that Hilton Honors points’ value varies sharply, depending on how and where they’re redeemed.
-Generally speaking, they’re worth less than some other loyalty programs’ points, including the Starwood hotel group’s.
-If you’re not especially loyal to Hilton and are looking instead for a branded hotel card that offers the most value for your money, the Starwood Preferred Guest Card from American Express could be a better choice.
+Generally speaking, they’re worth less than some other loyalty programs’ points, including Marriott’s.
+If you’re not especially loyal to Hilton and are looking instead for a branded hotel card that offers the most value for your money, the Marriott Bonvoy Brilliant™ American Express® Card could be a better choice.